syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Paging.md

 ## Generating numeric buttons

 The `SfDataPager` allows you to choose the generation mode of numeric buttons through [SfDataPager.NumericButtonsGenerateMode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.SfDataPager~NumericButtonsGenerateMode.html) property.
-The numeric buttons can either be generated automatically or by specifying manually in the [SfDataPager.NumericButtonCount](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.SfDataPager~NumericButtonCount.html) property.
-To generate numeric buttons automatically based on the screen size occupied by the `SfDataPager`, use `Auto` value.
+The numeric buttons can either be generated in the view automatically or by specifying directly in the [SfDataPager.NumericButtonCount](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.SfDataPager~NumericButtonCount.html) property.

+ * Auto - Generate numeric buttons in the view automatically based on the screen size occupied by the `SfDataPager`.
+ * Manual - Generate numeric buttons in the view based on the value specified in the `NumericButtonCount` property.

 To set the generation mode, follow the code example: